 Permission to examine materials is not an authorization to publish from them.
 Permission to publish or otherwise use reproductions for a commercial purpose must be obtained in writing from Archives & Special Collections.
 An application for permission to publish should identify the items to be published.
 Researchers who plan eventual publication of their work should inquire about possible copyright restrictions.
 In the case where the University of Connecticut is not the owner of copyright or literary rights, permission to publish must also be obtained from the owner(s) of the copyright.
 Each researcher must assume full responsibility for any legal questions that may arise as a result of their use of materials.
 Exclusive rights to examine or publish materials will not be granted.

-Researchers using material in a published work are requested to credit Archives & Special Collections at the Thomas J. Dodd Research Center, University of Connecticut Libraries.
-A free copy of scholarly print publications is to be presented to Archives & Special Collections as soon as the work is completed.
+Researchers using material in a published work are requested to credit Archives & Special Collections, University of Connecticut Library.
+We request that researchers provide a copy of scholarly print publications as soon as the work is completed.